AdobeDocs/campaign-standard-learn.en/help/profiles-and-audiences/audience-destinations/activating-aep-audiences.md

 ---
 title: Activate Adobe Experience Platform audiences in a workflow
-description: This video explains how to activate the Data Services Query Audience within a workflow by using the ‘Read audience’ activity.
+description: This video explains how to activate the Data Services Query Audience within a workflow by using the 'Read audience' activity.
 feature: People Core Service Integration
 jira: KT-2760
 thumbnail: 27647.jpg